 The cost of self-constructed assets includes the cost of materials, direct labour and an appropriate portion of normal overheads.
 The costs of day-to-day servicing are recognized in profit or loss as incurred.
 Financing costs directly associated with the construction or acquisition of qualifying assets are capitalized at interest rates relating to loans specifically raised for that purpose, or at the weighted average borrowing rate where the general pool of group borrowings is utilized.
-Capitalization of borrowing costs ceases when the asset is substantially complete.
+Capitalization of borrowing costs ceases when substantially the activities necessary to prepare the qualifying asset for its intended use or sale are complete.